 For those of you not in the UK and using metric or imperial measures then, this recipe is for you.
 This one works on volume, not weight, exactly the same method.

 Yorkshire puddings are also a very versatile dish and do not have to be simply alongside a Sunday roast.
-Use then as a vehicle for other dishes such as a Toad in the Hole (filled with sausages) or fill with a tasty chili or stew.
-Puddings are also lovely cold with a little jam or Golden Syrup; their uses are endless.
+Use them as a vehicle for other dishes such as a Toad in the Hole (filled with sausages) or fill with a tasty chili or stew.
+Puddings are also lovely cold with a little jam or golden syrup; their uses are endless.

 - 1 cup eggs (lightly beaten)

 - 1 cup all-purpose flour (or plain flour)

 - 2 tablespoons lard (or beef dripping or vegetable oil)

 Preheat the oven to 425 F/220 C/Gas 7.

 Place both the eggs and milk in a large mixing bowl.
 Whisk the two together.
 (Note: You can use either a stand mixer, electric hand mixer, or a wooden spoon to make your Yorkshire Pudding batter.)

 Add a pinch of salt and whisk again.
 Leave the mixture to stand for 10 minutes to let the bubbles subside.

 Sieve roughly 1/3 of the flour into the mixture and whisk thoroughly to incorporate.